 One issue surrounding the implementation of stringent quarantine protocols is the time delay required to process birds which have tested positive for disease.
 During this time, a decision must be made regarding the treatment and outcome for the infected individual.
-There is still a lot to learn about viruses, bacteria and pathogens, requiring time, observation, testing and treatment before individuals can be permitted to move outside of quarantine (Anon, pers. comm.).
+There is still a lot to learn about viruses, bacteria and pathogens, requiring time, observation, testing and treatment before individuals can be permitted to move outside of quarantine (Anon., pers. comm.).
 Restricted movement and containment can therefore delay the progress of breeding or translocation programs until a course of action is agreed upon.
-This has previously resulted in some individuals which have been genetically valuable not being able to be released into the wild or transferred between facilities for breeding purposes due to the risk of spreading disease (Anon, pers. comm.).
+This has previously resulted in some individuals which have been genetically valuable not being able to be released into the wild or transferred between facilities for breeding purposes due to the risk of spreading disease (Anon., pers. comm.).
 Furthermore, management of quarantined birds requires additional resources, time and money.

-The captive breeding program has experienced some disastrous results in association with quarantine procedures during transfers between breeding facilities resulting in the spread of diseases and deaths (W. Entsch, pers. comm.).
-It has been suggested that in some instances movements have been influenced by zoos which are more focused on displaying the birds at the expense of quarantine procedures and against avicultural advice from experts (W. Entsch, pers. comm.).

-It has been proposed that the current quarantine procedures and requirements for the program need to be revised, including the use of OBP-specific quarantine facilities and the retention of experienced aviculturists for inclusion in decision-making processes (W. Entsch, pers. comm.).
+It was the opinion of one stakeholder that the captive breeding program has experienced some difficulties in association with quarantine procedures during transfers between breeding facilities resulting in the spread of diseases and deaths (W. Entsch, pers. comm.).
+It was suggested that more focus is needed on quarantine procedures, including the use of OBP-specific quarantine facilities and the retention of experienced aviculturists for inclusion in decision-making processes (W. Entsch, pers. comm).